robur-coop/utcp/README.md

 - esp in the connection setup states (syn_sent/syn_received) and connection teardown states (close_wait/fin_wait_1/..) ensure that the pcb will eventually be discarded
-- what about outgoing segments? should Input.handle be able to return
-   - (a) an optional Segment.t (as in deliver_in_* [apart from 3])
-   - (b) a list of Segment.t
-   - b sounds more plausible - and ACK may open snd_wnd so that multiple data segments are transmitted!

 ## TODO

-- suspicious that someone/somehow deliver_out_1 needs to be triggered... but at which points in time? at the end of "got a segment from network and didn't provoke a reply"? "got some data from user"? i think delack timer is properly initialised when needed (but getting a FIN leads to no reply (though tf_shouldacknow is true now)) -> maybe i'm just missing a tcp_output(_perhaps?) call

 - I copied over various functions which need to be properly tested:
    - RTT measurement